Venezuela denies entry of Guatemala’s president-elect

 Guaidó later spoke at a private university where he was to meet with Giammattei, saying Maduro’s government used “unprecedented, unnecessary diplomatic aggression” by refusing the Guatemalan leader.

+Maduro’s government said Giammatei is well-known as the incoming president of Guatemala, but rather than entering as such, Giammattei presented an Italian passport and said he came as a tourist making a private visit.

+“A visit to Venezuela by high-level foreign officials requires not only bilateral coordination that include setting an agenda, arranging security and issuing visas, but also the presentation of credentials and identification of the country that fulfilled of government,” the Venezuelan government said in a statement.

-Maduro maintains control of Venezuela with the backing of the military and international support from Cuba, Russia and China, among other nations.
-Venezuela’s leader accuses the Trump administration of leading an economic war bent on replacing his government with Guaidó’s puppet government.
+Maduro maintains control of Venezuela with the backing of the military and international support from key allies Cuba, Russia and China.

+The United States supports Guaidó and has imposed sanctions on Venezuela as it tries to force Maduro from power.

 Associated Press writer Sonia Pérez contributed to this story from Guatemala.